mxTuhin/Bucket-Crusher-Unity/README.md

 - Slightly tried the Physics Based interaction

 <b> Primarily, for the next updates the idea is to make coupled component decoupled.
 The current implementation of singleton arises coupling issue for scalable projects.
 Will change the Singletons with Scriptable Objects.  </b>

+## Version Change Log
+The Unity 2021.3.9f1 LTS was facing engine bugs.
+The Script and editor pipeline was not synced properly along with showing weird bugs like GameObject has been destroyed while those objects were intact on the scene.
+Had to upgrade to 2022.x.x to avoid any further issues.

+## Day 4 (08.09.2022)
+- Player Pivot Updated
+- UI Mechanics Furnished

+## Day 5 (09.09.2022)
+- Player Movement Script Updated with Clamped System
+- Camera Follow System Integrated